 In effect, this would certainly have destroyed the idea of democracy as it had developed in Athens at the time.

-When the Athenians and the Eretrians came to the Ionians’ aid, they managed to capture and burn the city of Sardis, infuriating Darius I. According to the historian Herodotus, every night the powerful king had a servant remind him after dinner, “Remember the Athenians.”
+When the Athenians and Eretrians came to the Ionians’ aid, they managed to capture and burn the city of Sardis, infuriating Darius I. According to the historian Herodotus, every night, the powerful king had a servant remind him after dinner, “Remember the Athenians.”

 The Persian conqueror was determined to burn the great city-state of Athens to the ground.